What to Wear to Carnaval in the Netherlands

 Tillburg Carnaval Dress Code

-Kruikenstad, aka "Jar City," because in the city's textile past, residents apparently--do you really want to know this?
-Oh god, I don't want to tell you--fine--residents apparently used to piss in jars to wash the wool the city producted.
+Kruikenstad, aka "Jar City," because in the city's textile past, residents apparently—do you really want to know this?
+Oh god, I don't want to tell you—fine—residents apparently used to piss in jars to wash the wool the city producted.
 Is this true?
 I kinda hope so?
 But I'm really not sure.

 All you need to know is that you're safe wearing orange and green or a ski suit.
 But maybe hold off on pissing in jars until you can confirm with a local.
+(We actually don't suggest vising a town and asking locals about pissing in jars.
+But if you do, let us know how it goes for you.)

 Carnaval Traditions in Den Bosch

-If you thought Tilburg's name was weird, you're still correct.
+If you thought Tilburg's Carnaval name was weird, you're still correct.
 But I'm pleased to tell you that you can bring out all of your weird frog paraphenalia for Carnaval in Den Bosch, aka "Oeteldonk" or frog hill.

 Carnaval in the Limburg Province